TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 - Optional profanity filter built in

 ## Current Discord bot /slash commands

-- /automeme  This with generate a completely random meme on request and post it in the chat where the command was called
-- /automeme_about  This has a required prompt field that a user enters their prompt idea/concept/instructions
+- /image
+  - Generates an image given a prompt and some optional parameters
+- /ad-lib_story
-- /ad-lib_story  This will summon chatGPT to create a story, with or without a user prompt to guide it, that then sends a modal form for the user to fill out before turning the ad-libed story back over to them
+  - This will summon chatGPT to create a story, with or without a user prompt to guide it, that then sends a modal form for the user to fill out before turning the ad-libed story back over to them
+- /automeme
+  - This with generate a completely random meme on request and post it in the chat where the command was called
+- /automeme_about
+  - This has a required prompt field that a user enters their prompt idea/concept/instructions

 ## Usage instructions